cap-js/print/README.md

 To use this plugin to print documents there are two main steps:

-1. Make sure your CDS model is modelled correctly
+1. Ensure your model meets the requirements
 2. Annotate your CDS model with `@PDF.Printable`

-### Assumptions of your model
+### Model requirements

-- The attribute you want to print is of type `LargeBinary`
+- The attribute(s) you want to print is of type `LargeBinary`
-- This attribute has the annotation `@Core.ContentDisposition: fileName`, where `fileName` is the attribute that specifies the file name
+- Those attributes have the annotation `@Core.ContentDisposition: fileName`, where `fileName` is the attribute that specifies the file name or a hardcoded string with the file name

 ### Annotations in CDS model